stagehacks/stagehack-sACN/README.md

-# stagehack-sACN
+# 🔌stagehack-sACN
-Dead-Simple library for sending and receiving sACN (E1.31) lighting data.
+Simple library for sending and receiving sACN (E1.31) lighting data.
 The full ESTA ANSI E1.31 control protocol specification is published at

+This library supports
+* Multiple network interfaces
+* Multicast and Unicast

 ## Installation
 npm coming soon